sa3664/Artificial-Intelligence-On-Azure/README.md

 # Artificial Intelligence on Azure

+**This repository describes everything that you need for passing the  Microsoft AI-900 Azure AI Fundamentals exam.**

 ## What is AI ?

 Artificial intelligence (AI) refers to the simulation of human intelligence in machines that are programmed to think like humans and mimic their actions.